Luscieu/obsidian/Fall 2025/Sociology1025/Deviance, Crime, & Social Control.md

 Courtesy stigma: somebody who is close to one is stigmatized, and that person also becomes stigmatized due to proximity Stigma management: ways people try to overcome a stigma
 - concealment

+Deviance is relative to culture, history and time, context or situations, status
+- The line between deviant and non-deviant can be ambiguous